Khentkaus III: Tomb

 The owner of the tomb was identified through baugraffiti found in the side walls of the chapel and shaft, the substructure pavement and in the passage connecting the burial chamber with the shaft.
 Information deduced from the baugraffiti includes construction dates and the owner's name and titles.
-The abbreviated variant of her name Ḫnt was found in the space above her burial chamber, below the ceiling level.
-Her full name and titles have been identified as ḥmt nswt and mwt nswt Ḫnt-k3w.s.
+The abbreviated variant of her name Khent (Ḫnt) was found in the space above her burial chamber, below the ceiling level.
+Her full name and titles have been identified as king's wife (ḥmt nswt) and king's mother (mwt nswt) Khentkaus (Ḫnt-k3w.s).
 It is unlikely that these blocks originated from the Pyramid of Khentkaus II, as the titles on the blocks in this tomb are uniform, which they aren't in Khentkaus II's, and no such blocks appear in the other nearby tombs of AC 25 and AC 29.
 The positioning of the tomb near to Neferefre's unfinished pyramid, suggests a spousal relationship.
 Significantly, her title "mother of the king" indicates that her progeny succeeded to the Egyptian throne.
 The son is not identified in the epigraphy of her tomb, but it is most likely either Menkauhor or the ephemeral Shepseskare.